David Clifton

 * David is producing and recording a traditional folk album for Charlotte Smith.
 English, Irish and Scottish folk songs.
 It is now mixed and sounding fabulous!
 Tentative title: The Tree In The Wood.

 * Modern liturgical sacred music.
 Recorded live at 5th Avenue in Knoxville, with Will Reagan engineering and co-producing the tracking sessions.
-Work continues on this project, also with Ben McAmis ,on the mixing sessions.
+Work continues on this project with Ben McAmis on the recording and mixing sessions.
 Overdubs and edits are taking place throughout the year.
 Out soon!

 Session Work